Asset Accounts

 Table 3: Illustrative marine condition variables structured by ECT class (based on SEEA EA Table 5.1)[80:1]

-The SEEA EA recommends that, ideally, the compilation of ecosystem condition accounts should ensure that for each ecosystem type, at least one variable is selected for each of the six ECT classes, providing a minimum level of comprehensiveness in the full set of condition variables[81].
+The SEEA EA recommends selecting at least one variable for each of the six ECT classes for each ecosystem type, providing a minimum level of comprehensiveness[81].
 Each variable should be compared against a reference condition representing "good" or "natural" state, enabling transformation into condition indicators that are comparable across ecosystem types and accounting periods.
 Based on evaluation of existing ecosystem condition accounts, a set of approximately 6 to 10 well-selected indicators for a given ecosystem type should provide sufficient information to assess the overall condition of an ecosystem asset[82].
 For biome-specific indicative variables, including those relevant to marine shelf, pelagic, and deep-sea biomes, compilers should consult the indicative variable sets presented in SEEA EA Table 5.7[83].

 Reference conditions.
 Condition indicators are typically expressed relative to a reference level representing "good" or "natural" condition[84].
-The choice of reference condition--historical baseline, minimally impacted area, or policy target--has significant implications for interpretation and should be clearly documented.
+The choice of reference condition -- historical baseline, minimally impacted area, or policy target -- has significant implications for interpretation and should be clearly documented.
+A reef measured against a pristine 1950s baseline may show 60% decline; the same reef measured against a 2010 baseline may appear stable.
+The reference you choose shapes the story your accounts tell.
 The SEEA EA links condition to the concept of ecosystem integrity: "the ecosystem's capacity to maintain its characteristic composition, structure, functioning and self-organization over time within a natural range of variability"[85].

 3.5.3 Monetary ecosystem asset accounts

-Monetary ecosystem asset accounts record the value of ecosystem assets.
+Monetary ecosystem asset accounts record the value of ecosystem assets in currency units.
 The SEEA EA presents two main valuation approaches[86]:

 - NPV of ecosystem services -- summing the discounted future flows of all ecosystem services supplied by the asset